-Objectives Status Comply with the Workplace Gender Equality Agency Act as determined by the Workplace Gender Equality Agency (WGEA) The annual compliance reporting was submitted on 1 June 2022 to the WGEA.
-Ensure reporting systems satisfy the reporting requirements as stipulated by the WGEA The monthly Board reporting includes statistics on the numbers of each gender represented in senior executive positions and the total workforce at various business units and locations.
-Reporting systems are established to collate Group-wide information for reporting on the gender equality indicators stipulated by the WGEA.
-Provide ongoing communication, education and updates on issues related to equal opportunity in the workplace.
-Staff memorandums have been distributed and displayed at various SFC business unit locations presenting SFC's policy on diversity and encouraging contribution and communication on diversity within the workplace.
-Implement and revise Business Unit specific diversity plans.
-Business Unit specific plans are being continually developed, reviewed, and revised according to the specific circumstances of each Business Unit.
+al compliance reporting was submitted on 29 May 2023 to the WGEA.

+hly Board reporting includes statistics on the numbers of each gender ed in senior executive positions and the total workforce at various business locations.
+Reporting systems are established to collate Group-wide on for reporting on the gender equality indicators stipulated by the WGEA. norandums have been distributed and displayed at various SFC business ions presenting SFC's policy on diversity and encouraging contribution and cation on diversity within the workplace.

+Unit specific plans are being continually developed, reviewed, and revised to the specific circumstances of each Business Unit.